colin-mccarthy/k3s-pi-hole/README.md

 ## Pre Reqs

-In the metallb-configmap.yaml file you need to set the IP ranges to match your network.
+In the <span style="color: red"> metallb-configmap.yaml </span> file you need to set the IP ranges to match your network.

 ```
   config: |